Liza-T-XLS/TicTacToe/README.md

+# TicTacToe

 I built this website for training purposes.

-It is an oldschool Tic Tac Toe (two players playing on the same device).
+It is an oldschool Tic-tac-toe (two players playing on the same device).

 Available at: https://oldschool-tictactoe.netlify.app/